ebb317/vincent/README.md

 vincent.py implements the following:
 ### **draw_filled_arc()**
 Draws an arc of strokes (See strokes).
-If the min_angle is not provided, it will draw a filled circle, otherwise more like a rainbow.
+If the min_radius is not provided, it will draw a filled circle, otherwise more like a rainbow.

 Parameters:
   - **center_coord** - (x,y) tuple indicating the starting point.